FantasticFiasco/expect/README.md

     expect.toExist(person.name);
     expect.toBeTrue(person.age >= 0, 'existential theories are not up for discussion');

-    // Here comes your code...
+    // Squint your eyes and imagine your code here...
 }

 ```